 Chrome version 63 and later

-As a Chrome administrator, you can protect Chrome Browser users who visit untrusted sites by turning on site isolation.
+As a Chrome administrator, you can protect Chrome browser users who visit untrusted sites by using site isolation.

-Site isolation separates pages from different websites.
+Site isolation separates pages from different websites into different processes.
 When site isolation is turned on, it's harder for malicious sites to bypass security measures that exist to prevent data theft.
-Learn more about site isolation.
+It can block the processes from receiving certain types of sensitive data from other sites and a malicious website will find it much more difficult to steal data from other sites, even if it can break some rules in its own process.

 Step 1: Review policies